codemariner/tconf/README.md

 ```

 ### 6. use in isolated modules
-Within larger applications, you may want to isolate certain areas of your code into modules (i.e. modular monolith).
+Within larger applications, you may want to isolate certain areas of your code into modules.
 It may make sense to isolate your configuration to such modules as well.

 First, expose your initialized Tconf instance:
 ```typescript